SARDINE RUN Best Time: 15 June to 15 July 2024 - Book Now !!!

-On the banks of this river divers get ready for the launch.
-The 4 x 4 drives the boat into the sea once the crew has decided the safest place to launch through the surf into the deep, blue sea.
+On the beach divers get ready for the launch.
+The 4 x 4 Landcruiser drives the boat into the sea once the crew has decided the safest place to launch through the surf into the deep, blue sea.

-Divers and the crew have to push the boat further until there is enough water under the keel and all rocks are cleared.
+Divers and the crew have to push the boat further until the boat floats freely.
 Once it is safe, the skipper gets on the boat and starts the motors.
 When he has enough water under the keel, he calls all guests on.
 With speed the boat drives over the sandbank and into the waiting basin.
 Once all waves have passed, the skipper chooses the safest moment to launch out to sea.
-Mapusi offers one of the very few safe launches along the Wild Coast.

 And the Adventure begins…